 [JACK'S Less five! five!

-[JACK'S the woods, The is now, We to live, I care how.
-Into the to sell the cow, You must the journey!
-Straight to the and delay- We have to The marketplace. the woods to journey's end- Into the woods to sell a You wish to The curse need a certain first.
-Go to the woods and bring me the cow as white as milk, Two: the as red as blood, Three: the hair as as corn, Four: the as pure as gold.
+[JACK'S the woods, The is now, We to live, I don't how.
+Into the to sell the cow, You begin the journey! to the woods and don't We have to The marketplace.
+Into the woods to end- Into the to sell a friend- You to have The reversed? need a certain first.
+Go to the and bring me back the cow as white as milk, Two: the as red as blood, Three: the as yellow as corn, Four: the slipper as as gold.
 Bring me Before the Of midnight, In day's time.
-Tis' then the moon reappears.
-Which but once each hundred years.
-Just bring and I guarantee, A child as As can be.
+Tis' then the blue reappears.
+Which comes but once each years. bring them and I guarantee, A as perfect As can be.
 Go to the wood!
 Ladies, Our waits.
 Now may I go to the The Darling, nails!
-Darling, clothes! are one thing but Darling, those, You'd make us the fools of the And the Prince!
-The Festival lasts nights.
+Darling, clothes! are one thing but Darling, those, You'd make us the of the Festival And the Prince!
+The Festival three nights.
 Surely, you let me be there for one of them.
 The King is trying to his son a wife!
 Not a maid!
 We be gone!
 GO!

 I

-[BAKER'S These must be the beans! take them with us.
+WIFE] These be the witch's beans!
+We'll them with us.
 We?

 [BAKER'S Yes!